Tropical Storm Idalia expected to hit Florida as hurricane

-Adds statement from Florida governor in paragraphs 5-6, changes key words for media clients
+Updates paragraph 2 with DeSantis saying storm could hit Florida as a Category 2 hurricane; Adds Biden in paragraph 10

-Aug 27 (Reuters) - Tropical Storm Idalia has formed in the Gulf of Mexico and could strengthen into a hurricane, bringing high winds and storm surges to Cuba and Florida later this week.
+Aug 27 (Reuters) - Tropical Storm Idalia has formed in the Caribbean and could strengthen into a hurricane, bringing high winds and storm surges to Cuba and Florida later this week.

-The storm has sustained winds of 40 mph (65 kph) and could reach Category 1 strength with winds of 90 mph when it is forecast to make landfall in Florida on Wednesday, the U.S. National Hurricane Center (NHC) said on Sunday.
+The storm has sustained winds of 40 mph (65 kph) and could reach Category 2 strength with sustained winds of 96 to 110 mph when it is forecast to make landfall in Florida on Wednesday, according to Governor Ron DeSantis.

+The governor said the hurricane could make landfall in northern Florida's Big Bend area - where the panhandle transitions into the peninsula.

 Idalia could cause life-threatening storm surge and flooding from heavy rains along parts of Florida's west coast and the Panhandle as early as Tuesday, the Miami-based weather forecaster said.